merrynhr/CV/README.md

 - While working as a teacher, effective time management skills were essential both in terms of managing my own resources and those of my students.
 - Adjusting to a new multicultural working environment was essential in making the move to life in Jakarta.
 - Dealing with unpredictability, such as power cuts and flooding was also essential to life in Jakarta.
-- While teaching myself to code my knowledge of teaching techniques, such as spaced repetition, accelerating my learning speed significantly.
+- While teaching myself to code, my knowledge of teaching techniques, such as spaced repetition, accelerating my learning speed significantly.

 **University College, Oxford** (September 2012 - April 2014)